cupid-ide/cupid/nuopcdocs/glossary.rst

         generic component must be specialized (customized) for a particular application.

+   initialization sequence
+        The sequence of events that all NUOPC components execute during the first part of a NUOPC application run.
+This sequence of events is prescribed by the :term:`Initialize Phase Definition` (IPD).

+   Initialize Phase Definition
+   IPD
+        Prescribes the order of execution of the initialization phases for NUOPC components, and assigns specific meaning to each phase.
+        Each IPD has a version number and higher numbered versions are backward compatible with all previous versions.

    National Unified Operational Prediction Capability NUOPC
         An inter-agency agreement and technical specification among